Slither (1973 film): Production

-Caan later said it was a role he "took because I needed money; there was nothing there."
+James Caan later said of the film that was a role he "took because I needed money; there was nothing there."

 Reception

 Variety wrote the film was "in effect, an excellent, live-action, feature-length counterpart to a great old Warner Bros. cartoon."
-Vincent Canby of The New York Times wrote that "I may have enjoyed 'Slither' somewhat more than is warranted by the bright but inconsistent material."
+Vincent Canby of The New York Times wrote that "I may have enjoyed Slither somewhat more than is warranted by the bright but inconsistent material."
 Roger Ebert awarded three stars out of four, writing, "What makes it goofy, and nice, is that little effort is made to explain things.
 They just sort of happen as our friends race down the road.
 What holds everything together is the nice sense of timing displayed by the director, Howard Zieff, who is the guy behind many of the best TV commercials these days."
 Gene Siskel of the Chicago Tribune gave the film 2.5 stars out of 4, writing that "too often the humor evaporates and we are left with an ensemble of fine actors creating memorable characters stuck with an essentially trivial story."
 Gary Arnold of The Washington Post called the film "pleasantly wacky and offbeat," with "a likably resilient quality.
 On several occasions one feels the comic situations failing or going slack, but invariably an inspired bit of business or fresh, witty situation will revive one's interest and snap the movie back into shape."
 Kevin Thomas of the Los Angeles Times described it as "a thoroughly infectious, delightfully wacky comedy" that "asks nothing of the viewer but to sit back and enjoy himself."
 Pauline Kael of The New Yorker called it "a suspense comedy that keeps promising to be a knockout entertainment; it never delivers, and it finally fizzles out, because the story idea isn't as good as the curlicues.
 But it has a pleasant slapstick temperament—a sort of fractured hipsterism."